urbit/docs.urbit.org/content/courses/hoon-school/J-stdlib-text.md

 ~[116 104 105 115 32 105 115 32 97 32 116 97 112 101]
 ```

-Since a `tape` is a `(list @tD)`, all of the `list` tools we have seen before work on them.
+Since a {% tooltip label="tape" href="/glossary/tape" /%} is a `(list
+@tD)`, all of the `list` tools we have seen before work on them.

 ### `@ta` `knot`

-If we restrict the character set to certain ASCII characters instead of UTF-8, we can use this restricted representation for system labels as well (such as URLs, file system paths, permissions).  `@ta` `knot`s and `@tas` `term`s both fill this role for Hoon.
+If we restrict the character set to certain ASCII characters instead of
+UTF-8, we can use this restricted representation for system labels as
+well (such as URLs, file system paths, permissions).  `@ta` `knot`s and
+`@tas` `term`s both fill this role for Hoon.

 ```hoon
 > `@ta`'hello'
 ~.hello
 ```

-Every valid `@ta` is a valid `@t`, but `@ta` does not permit spaces or a number of other characters.
+Every valid `@ta` is a valid `@t`, but `@ta` does not permit spaces or a
+number of other characters.
 (See `++sane`, discussed below.)

 ### `@tas` `term`

-A further tweak of the ASCII-only concept, the `@tas` `term` permits only “text constants”, values that are first and foremost only _themselves_.
+A further tweak of the ASCII-only concept, the `@tas` `term` permits
+only “text constants”, values that are first and foremost only
+_themselves_.

 > [`@tas` permits only] a restricted text atom for Hoon constants.
+The
-The only characters permitted are lowercase ASCII letters, `-`, and `0-9`, the latter two of which cannot be the first character.
-The syntax for `@tas` is the text itself, always preceded by `%`.
-The empty `@tas` has a special syntax, `$`.
+> only characters permitted are lowercase ASCII letters, `-`, and `0-9`,
+> the latter two of which cannot be the first character.
+The syntax for
+> `@tas` is the text itself, always preceded by `%`.
+The empty `@tas` has
+> a special syntax, `$`.

-`term`s are rarely used for message-like text, but they are used all the time for internal labels in code.
-They differ from regular text in a couple of key ways that can confuse you until you're used to them.
+`term`s are rarely used for message-like text, but they are used all the
+time for internal labels in code.
+They differ from regular text in a
+couple of key ways that can confuse you until you're used to them.

-For instance, a `@tas` value is also a mold, and the value will _only_ match its own mold, so they are commonly used with [type unions](/courses/hoon-school/N-logic) to filter for acceptable values.
+For instance, a `@tas` value is also a mold, and the value will _only_
+match its own mold, so they are commonly used with [type
+unions](/courses/hoon-school/N-logic) to filter for acceptable values.

 ```hoon
 > ^-  @tas  %5